GediminasMasaitis/moonfish/README.md

 - no good move ordering heuristic
 - no support for `go infinite` or `go mate`
 - no move name or FEN validation (may lead to potential exploits)
-- the bot will ignore time control information

 building
 ---